 Whitney Artport [ July, 2004 ]I have been selected as the featured artist for the month of July for the Whitney Museum of American Art through their online gallery/portal, Artport.
 After July 2004, my work will be available in the Artport archive.

-Paul Catanese is a hybrid media artist, Associate Chair and Associate Professor in the Department of Interdisciplinary Arts at Columbia College Chicago and President Emeritus of the New Media Caucus, a College Art Association Affiliate Society.
-His artwork has been exhibited widely including at the Whitney Museum of American Art, the New Museum of Contemporary Art, SFMOMA Artist's Gallery, La Villette and Stuttgart Filmwinter among others.
-Paul is the recipient of numerous grants and awards, including commissions for the creation of new artwork from Turbulence.org as well as Rhizome.org.
+Paul Catanese is a Hybrid Media Artist, Author, Associate Professor, Director of the Interdisciplinary Arts & Media MFA Program at Columbia College Chicago, and President Emeritus of the New Media Caucus.
+His artwork has been exhibited widely including at the Whitney Museum of American Art, the New Museum of Contemporary Art, SFMOMA Artists Gallery, La Villette and Stuttgart Filmwinter.
+Paul is the recipient of numerous grants and awards, including commissions for the creation of new artwork from Turbulence.org and Rhizome.org.